augustogoncalves/forge-3leg.nodejs-template/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000).

-<b>Important:</b> do not use <b>npm start</b> locally, this is intended for PRODUCTION only with HTTPS (SSL) secure cookies.
+**Important:** do not use **npm start** locally, this is intended for PRODUCTION only with HTTPS (SSL) secure cookies.

 ### Deploy on Heroku

-To deploy this application to Heroku, the <b>Callback URL</b> must use your .herokuapp.com address.
+To deploy this application to Heroku, the **Callback URL** must use your .herokuapp.com address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID & Secret and the correct callback URL.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)